elmtree-askmo/cloudcannon-app/content/learn/sociology/how-does-urbicide-differ-conceptually-from-other-forms-of-destruction.md

 seo:
   title: QuickTakes | Sociology
   page_description: >-
-    Urbicide refers to the systematic destruction of urban environments as a form of political violence, highlighting its focus on urbanity, political context, cultural implications, and its relation to genocide.
+    Urbicide is a concept that refers to the deliberate destruction of urban environments, emphasizing political violence and the erasure of cultural diversity.
   page_keywords: >-
-    urbicide, urban destruction, political violence, ethnic nationalism, cultural erasure, urban identity, genocide, conflict studies, built environment, historical narratives
+    urbicide, urban destruction, political violence, ethnic nationalism, cultural erasure, urban identity, territorial conflict, built environment, genocide, social significance, heritage, conflict studies
 author: QuickTakes
 question: >-
     How does urbicide differ conceptually from other forms of destruction?